B59-CloudDevOps/learn-kubernetes/README.md

     1) On k8 cluster, we will creat a role with Pod, CM, Secret list Only access.
     2) Using Role Binding, we will bind this role to a user.
     3) Then that user will only that listing the pods, cm or secrets in the cluster.

+> Kubernetes is all about service accounts,
+    We will configure the workloads with these service accounts and we will assign the roles to the service accounts using Role Binding.
+So that those resources will get the needed permissions.

+    We can create a SA, grant the roles and provison a token which can be assigned to human and human can connect to cluster using that role.